Noamiz/web-client-strategy/SYSTEM_SYNC.md

 - Implement the web UI for:
   - Authentication (email + 6-digit code).
   - Later: dashboards, metrics, admin views, etc.
+- Maintain the shared E2E Experience System (E2E-XS v1) shell: design tokens, sticky TopBar, Sidebar navigation, command palette (Ctrl/⌘+K), and AI assistant panel stub so new screens fit the same frame as `internal-tool-strategy`.
 - Consume HTTP APIs from `server-strategy`.
 - Later: consume real-time data from `gateway-strategy`.
 - Use DTOs and error models from `common-strategy`.

 **Initial Auth Flow (MVP)**:

-- Screen: “Enter your email” → calls `POST /auth/send-code`.
+- Screen: “Enter your email” → calls `POST /auth/send-code` (route: `/auth/send-code` inside the AppShell).
-- Screen: “Enter your email + 6-digit code” → calls `POST /auth/verify-code`.
+- Screen: “Enter your email + 6-digit code” → calls `POST /auth/verify-code` (route: `/auth/verify-code`).
 - On success:
   - Stores the returned `AuthToken` and `User` client-side (for now in memory or localStorage, TBD).
-  - Navigates to a simple “You are logged in” page.
+  - Navigates to a simple “You are logged in” page (`/auth/logged-in`) that sits within the shell.
 - On error:
   - Shows human-readable messages based on `ApiError` (`VALIDATION_ERROR`, `UNAUTHORIZED`, etc.).